aquanest/my-logbook.vercel.app/docs/ADD_NEW_DIVELOG.md

 ## Release posts

 - Push this code.
-When that marged, Vercel will build and deploy it.
+When that merged, Vercel will build and deploy it.

   ```bash
   git push origin HEAD